WP Optimal State Plugin Banner

 Your update process depends on whether you are using the FREE or PRO version.
 Please read the correct section for your plugin.

-If you installed the free version of WP Optimal State from the official WordPress plugin repository, you can update it directly from your WordPress dashboard.
+If you installed the free preview/demo version of the plugin from the official WordPress plugin repository, you can update it directly from your WordPress dashboard.

-Updating the PRO version (which you received as a .zip file) takes just a couple of minutes.
+Updating the PRO or FREE version (which you received as a .zip file) takes just a couple of minutes.
 You have two equally valid options.

 💡 Option 1: Via the Dashboard